fpieper/fpstaking/docs/validator_guide.md

 ./bin/keygen --keystore=secrets-fullnode/node-keystore.ks --password=YOUR_FULLNODE_PASSWORD
 ```

-Remove password from Bash history afterwards, would be better to be able to set the password via a prompt.

 Don't forget to set the ownership and permissions (and switch user again):
 ```
 sudo chown -R radixdlt:radixdlt /etc/radixdlt/node/secrets-validator/